We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 And here’s a screen grab of Mario’s social post we contracted:

 The icing on the cake was the Behind the Scenes video we worked with the production team to let us shoot.
-This granted us permission to be on set during the taping of the Vaportini scenes, get cool content that Vaportini was able to repurpose not only on their social accounts, but on their landing page so that the minute people visited their website, they knew that this was the product used in Mario’s latest music video.
+This granted us permission to be on set during the taping of the Vaportini scenes and get cool content that Vaportini was able to repurpose not only on their social accounts but on their landing page so that the minute people visited their website, they knew that this was the product used in Mario’s latest music video.
 We were able to chat with Mario and the rest of the cast about the product in use as well.
 It truly allowed the process to come full circle.

 Here’s a screen grab of Vaportini’s social push of the partnership with Mario:

-And here’s our exclusive behind the scenes video.
+And here’s our exclusive behind-the-scenes video.

 If you're interested in learning more about branding and the music industry, check out the blogs we wrote on:

-And be sure to check out our Product Placement and Promotions 101 Guide which provides even more insight on how to position your brand with content producers to gain incredible consumer engagement and increase sales!
+And be sure to check out our Product Placement and Promotions 101 Guide, which provides even more insight on how to position your brand with content producers to gain incredible consumer engagement and increase sales!